genomicals/tyrosine/README.md

 Mascot by [@Nauxe](https://github.com/nauxe)

 ## Overview
-NEAT machine learning library for Rust and Python.
-Tyrosine is implemented using Rust and CUDA (for hardware acceleration).
-For Python bindings, PyO3 is used.
+NEAT machine learning library for Rust.
+Currently, tyrosine is being developed as a standalone project, but will be converted into a library once finished.

 NeuroEvolution of Augmenting Topologies (NEAT) is a genetic algorithm which evolves a population of neural networks.
 NEAT aims to find an optimal set of